 Mile 1

-The first quarter of a mile is flat and parallels the nearby highway.
-You’ll begin by crossing a stream on a foot bridge and enter into the woods.
+The first quarter mile is flat and parallels the nearby highway.
+You’ll begin by crossing the first of several short boardwalks and entering the woods.
 The majority of the hike has tree coverage with a couple of breaks in the treeline that offer fantastic views of the surrounding mountains.

-After the first quarter of a mile, the trail begins to gain elevation as you slowly hike up Liberty Bell Mountain.
+After the first quarter of a mile, the trail begins to gain elevation as you slowly hike toward Liberty Bell Mountain, a popular climbing location in the North Cascades.

-This section of the trail is wide and allows ample space for passing or pulling off the side of the trail with a dog.
+This section of the trail is wide, allowing ample space for passing or pulling off the trail with a dog.

 Mile 2